-A. Recursive Paraphrasing
+Recursive Paraphrasing

-The research investigates the power of recursive paraphrasing in removing the Maryland Watermark.
-Using AUROC graphs, it is found that repeatedly paraphrasing alters detection performance.
+The research investigates the power of recursive in removing paraphrasing the Marvland Watermark.
+Using Area Under the Receiver Operating Characteristic Curve (AUROC) graphs, it is found that repeatedly paraphrasing alters detection performance.
 The first paraphrase is most effective, but the second iteration has a stronger watermark.
-This suggests that recursive paraphrasing cannot guarantee continuous degradation in watermark detection.
+This suggests that recursive paraphrasing guarantee cannot continuous degradation in watermark detection.
 However, the results contradict previous research, which shows iterations continually degrade detection accuracy.
 The paper's differences in models and prompting style remain uncertain.